Master of Science in Nursing (MSN)

 USC Suzanne Dworak-Peck School of Social Work: Nursing@USC

 This program is designed for advanced practice nurses who hold a Bachelor of Science in Nursing (BSN) degree and licensed as a Registered Nurses with at least one year of clinical experience.
+If you are interested in learning more about the Nursing@USC program, you can request information here.

 The program incorporates evidence-based nursing aimed at helping nurse practitioner students develop comprehensive skills in advanced nursing practice to deliver effective treatment and preventive care to patients and communities.
 Students will also learn aspects of research and policy.
 By integrating concepts from social work, students will get a strong foundation in social factors related to health.